18 Foods To Add To Your Diet When You Start Feeling Bloated

 Even the healthiest among us suffer from bloating every now and then.
 Generally, you can quell the uncomfortable—and sometimes painful—stomach swelling through hydration, probiotic supplements, and certain exercises.
 Another way to help reduce bloating, though, is with your diet.

-We rounded up a list of 18 healthy foods with properties that may support a healthy gut, fight inflammation, balance fluid and sodium levels, and keep you hydrated—all factors that help manage bloat:
+These 18 foods have properties that may support a healthy gut, fight inflammation, balance fluid and sodium levels, and keep you hydrated—all factors that help manage bloat:

 "They also contain fiber (one medium avocado has 9 grams of fiber or 35% of your recommended daily intake)," integrative gastroenterologist Marvin Singh, M.D., says, "which helps feed the trillions of bacteria in the gut."

 Blueberries, blackberries, and raspberries are all high in dietary fiber and polyphenols to support gut health.
 And a gut that's running smoothly is more likely to maintain regular bowel movements and keep bloat at bay.

 The potassium in bananas does more than ease muscle cramps—it can also reduce bloat by regulating sodium balance.
-Bananas also contain prebiotic fiber, which can help support healthy digestion.
+Slightly underripe bananas also contain prebiotic fiber, which can help support healthy digestion.
 One small study further found that women who ate one banana experienced significantly lower bloating levels.

 Cording calls asparagus a "particularly powerful bloat-fighting food thanks to the amino acid asparagine."
 Asparagine acts as a natural diuretic, flushing excess fluid and salt out of the body.

 Warm lemon water

 Drinking warm water with lemon—especially first thing in the morning—may help reduce bloat and encourage bowel movements.
 The temperature of the liquid has been shown to stimulate the GI tract and promote motility.
 According to the Centers for Disease Control (CDC), adding lemon "can help improve the taste and help you drink more water than you usually do."